-The issues related to saving the woods will require community education and engagement.
+The issues related to saving the woods will require continued community education and engagement.
 This will include ongoing educational outreach to town residents, meaningful volunteer activities, and opportunities for residents to participate in decision-making about forest preservation.
+Many town residents have shared their acquired knowledge as Montgomery County Parks "Weed Warriors", Woodland Stewardship Program (Maryland Extension Services), Master Gardeners and Maryland Native Plant Society webinar participants with others in the community to further the advancement of woods stewardship.